 - Weight classes confound things further.
 These strength standards are typically organized into weight classes.
 However, as you gain muscle, you’ll advance through the weight classes.
 That means that your experience level will fall backwards whenever you gain enough muscle to move into the next weight class.

-- Fat people have much stronger lower bodies.
+- Overweight people have much stronger lower bodies.
 The more overweight you are, the more weight you’ll need to carry around, so the more muscle you’ll build in the muscles that have to do that carrying.
 This means that overweight people can often squat quite a bit more weight than skinny guys.

 - You have different goals.
 Let’s imagine that you want big biceps.
 The bench press, squat, and deadlift won’t help with that.
 So perhaps you choose chin-ups instead.
 Does that mean that you should add in chin-up or barbell curl strength standards?
 Perhaps.
 I would.
 Actually, yeah, let’s do it.
 I’ve added the curl.
 You won’t even realize that it wasn’t always there.